 Catalyst also found that women board directors are more likely than men to consider social issues like human rights, climate change and unequal pay as essential components of any corporate strategy.
 They're also more likely to embed practices designed to improve employee health, well-being and work/life balance.

-For all businesses, there is an inherent risk of losing expertise and experience, but people who feel uncomfortable or unwelcome – at all levels – will, first, quickly move on and, second, may well consider legal action for discrimination.
+For all businesses, there is an inherent risk of losing expertise and experience, but people who feel uncomfortable or unwelcome – at all levels – will quickly move on and may well consider legal action for discrimination.

-And people talk.
+Furthermore, people talk.
 Sites like Glassdoor, where people share their company experiences, will soon flag a business where 'banter', abuse or discrimination is unchecked.
-Companies run the risk of substantial reputational damage, reduced business and loss in profits.
+In turn, companies run the risk of substantial reputational damage, reduced business and loss in profits.

-Where people feel safe to be themselves, they are more engaged, productive and loyal.
+When people feel safe to be themselves, they are more engaged, productive and loyal.
 And being seen as a company that cares helps not only to retain key talent but attract it.
-Other businesses, too, demand more of the organisations they partner with.
+Additionally, businesses themselves, demand more of the organisations they partner with.

-For many, a commitment to DEI is necessary – one that shows they are working with a company that shares their values and enhances, rather than diminishes, its reputation.
+For many, a commitment to DEI is necessary – one that shows they are working with a company that shares their values, and enhancing (rather than diminishing) its reputation.

 A clear DEI strategy is the blueprint for success.
 It needs to: